Real-life examples where these innovative sorters are making a difference.

 Sorting Express Packages into Sacks

-This application called for sorting envelopes and small packages into sacks.
-Limited floor space required maximum efficiency from the sorter layout to provide over 100 sort separations.
-The scanner reads a variety of barcodes, but weight and dimensions are not currently needed.
+This application called for sorting envelopes and small parcels into sacks.
+Limited floor space required maximum efficiency from the sorter layout to fit over 120 sort separations into a very tight space.

 Routing and Applying Labels

-This sorter is part of a micro-fulfillment operation.
+This sorter is designed for a micro-fulfillment operation.
 It includes scanning, weighing and labelling.
-This system supports route optimization, with the potential to spread shipments across multiple shipping companies, and automatically sort by shipper.
+This system integrates with shipper optimization software, to spread shipments across multiple shipping companies, and automatically sort by shipper.

 The scanner reads an order number for each package, and looks it up in the manifest system.
-The weight of the package and its order information are used to determine the shipping route.
+The weight of the package and its order information are used to determine shipper assignments.
 The appropriate shipping label is printed, applied and verified.
 The package is then sorted into hampers based on shipping provider and dispatch window.